-Again and again, customers file disputes because they feel like the product or service didn’t meet their expectations, or they weren’t familiar with the terms of sale prior to making their purchase.
-This is one of the most frequently-encountered justifications for ACH disputes.
+Customers often file disputes because they feel like the product or service didn’t meet their expectations, or because they weren’t familiar with the terms of sale prior to making their purchase.
+This is one of the most frequently encountered justifications for ACH disputes.

-Display your terms of sale upfront, where customers can easily find it.
-Set realistic expectations about your products and services — don’t make promises your company can't uphold.
+Display your terms of sale upfront, where customers can easily find them.
+Set realistic expectations about your products and services — don’t make promises you can't keep.
 Make it easy for customers to reach you by phone and email and respond to them as quickly as you can.
-Do these things, and you can eliminate many potential disputes.
+These basic steps can eliminate many potential disputes.

-A frustratingly frequent occurrence is a dispute triggered by the simple fact that the customer can’t recognize or remember the name of the business, product, or service they engaged with.
+A frustratingly frequent occurrence is a dispute triggered by the simple fact that the customer doesn’t recognize the name they see on their account statement.
 This is actually the third leading cause of disputes.
-It often starts with the customer seeing the transaction on their bank statement under an unfamiliar name or brand.
-They assume it’s fraud and call their bank immediately.

 ACH returns are an entirely different beast than credit card chargebacks, and yet the methods of prevention are virtually identical.
 Merchants who are already implementing thorough, data-driven chargeback defense strategies will find that these are equally applicable in most cases.
 However, it’s always worth taking the time to analyze the data to see if your ACH returns have the same root causes as your credit card chargebacks.